-Looking at these three forms, it should be seen that they move from the individual to the general.
-Privileges were issued by rulers, yet to single persons only, to print-usually one-book, simultaneously barring everybody else from this activity.
+Looking at these three forms, it should be seen that they get from the individual to the general.
+Privileges were issued by rulers, yet to single persons only, to print - usually one - book, simultaneously banning everybody else from this activity.
 Subsequently, this could provide opportunity to enforce claims only against those who belonged to the jurisdiction of cities (city-states).
-Later on, laws focused on authors, and as part of that provided every author with protection of rights, and threatened everybody else, who committed abuse on the territory of the country, with penalty.
-International agreements determined frameworks of copyright protection in the most general terms, under which foreign works were also protected, however, actual substantive and procedural rules were contained always in national legislations.
-With respect to the subject of copyright protection, i.e., protected works, it can be stated that, albeit, in the beginning they prohibited reprints of writer's works, as technology developed protection of performances and works of art followed it at an increasingly fast speed.
+Later on, laws focused on authors, and as part of that provided every author with protection of rights, and threatened everybody else, who committed abuse on the territory of the country, with punishment.
+International contracts determined frameworks of copyright protection in the most general terms, under which foreign works were also protected, however, actual substantive and procedural rules were contained always in national rules of law.
+With respect to the subject of copyright protection, i.e., protected works, it can be stated that, albeit, they prohibited impressions of writer's works in the beginning, as technology developed protection of performances and works of art followed it at an increasingly fast speed.

-I.2.
 International copyright treaties

 As international copyright laws applied to the territory of the issuing country only, they did not provide protection for foreign authors.
 Fundamental principles of mutuality between countries were set out first by the Berne Convention in 1886.
 Contrary to that, Emil Szalai writes that mutuality is not contained even at the level of reference in the text of the Convention.
-The document clarified basic principles of copyright, and summed up the principles of settlement of disputed international issues; however, it left specification of details to the laws of the countries of the Union.
-This basic document inspired several international requirements, agreements made later.
-Three types of these international agreements can be distinguished: universal, regional and bilateral agreements.
+The document clarified basic principles of copyright, and summed up the principles of settling disputed international issues; however, it left specification of details to the laws of signatory countries.
+This basic document inspired several international requirements, contracts made later.
+Three types of these international contracts can be distinguished: universal, regional and bilateral contracts.

-The highest level acknowledgement of copyright is set forth in Section 27 (2) of the United Nations General Assembly Declaration on Human Rights of 1948, which determines copyright as "a fundamental right".
-This tacitum statement, however, is sufficient for this entitlement to be respected by practically all the states of the world.
-Universal agreements are more practical than that, and determine basic institutions of copyright usually as a framework rule.
-Agreements are mostly aimed at ensuring that the author should get at least basic level protection in each country from which specific ratifying countries can deviate maximum within the frameworks determined by the agreement.
-One of these basic rules is, for example, term of protection, which was determined as fifty years from the death of the right owner.
+The highest level acknowledgement of copyright is set forth in Section 27 (2) of the United Nations General Assembly Declaration on Human Rights of 1948, which determines copyright as "fundamental right".
+This taciturn statement, however, is sufficient for this entitlement to be respected by practically all the states of the world.
+Universal contracts are more practical than that, and determine basic institutions of copyright usually as a framework rule.
+Agreements are mostly aimed at ensuring that the author should get at least basic level protection in each country from which specific ratifying countries can deviate maximum within the frameworks determined by the contract.
+One of these basic rules is, for example, term of protection, which was determined as fifty years from the death of the party entitled.